thehackerthathacks/rsx-osint/README.md

 dark_max_delay:   7.0   # Max seconds between Tor requests
 ```

-A full `--both` scan with defaults takes **4–10 minutes**.
-Increase delays if you
+A full `--both` scan with defaults takes 4–10 minutes.
-hit excessive captchas.
-Decrease `dark_workers` if Tor circuits time out frequently.

 ---

 ## Disclaimer

-> **This tool is for authorised security research, penetration testing, and
-> defensive threat intelligence only.**
+> This tool is for authorised security research, penetration testing, and defensive threat intelligence only.
->
-> - You must have explicit permission before investigating any individual or system.
+> You must have explicit permission before investigating any individual or system.
-> - Use in accordance with applicable laws in your jurisdiction.
-> - The author accepts no liability for any misuse of this software.
+> The author accepts no liability for any misuse of this software.
-> - Unauthorised use may violate the Computer Fraud and Abuse Act (CFAA),
->   the Computer Misuse Act (CMA), GDPR, and other laws.
+> Unauthorised use may violate the CFAA, CMA, GDPR, and other laws.

 ---